 No trip to Split would be complete without a visit to the Diocletian Palace.
 Stretching to around 30,000 square meters, the Roman fortress ruins that lay in the heart of the city have been converted into individual shops, cafes, restaurants and apartments.
 Smaller areas such as Peristyle Square and Cathedral of St.Duje are examples of some other great historical landmarks to see in the city of Split.
 Of course, like most Croatian cities, Split too has great eating and shopping opportunities with a little something for everyone!

 The Cetina Valley is another must see destination within Split for any family travelling through.
-This destination does have a price of around 200 kunas / £23 for a 3 hour visit, but the scenery is well worth the price tag!
 The limestone cliffs of the valley pave the way for tourists to explore the amazing gorge, while the surf of the white water rapids leads to the sea.
 The Cetina River provides opportunities for tourists to try their hand at white water rafting, while the cliffs offer a chance for rock climbing.
 There is even an opportunity to finish your adventures with a meal at the restaurant, Kaštil Slanica, 4 km away from Omiš and the sea.

 A great way to spend your evenings in Split would be to visit The Riva.
 Backing onto the south side of the Diocletian Palace, The Riva, which is the name given to the walkway along the sea, is a relaxed way to wind down at the end of a day of sightseeing.
 Our best suggestion is to take the family for a drink along the promenade and enjoy the views of the harbour while brushing up on your people watching skills!